 When I first began my CourseWare initiative at Yale University in 1997, I picked DaisyWorld as a proof of concept, for the more ambitious sort of online scientific simulators newly made possible by Java applet technology.
-Not only could we make the math an experience, but via the Web, save all the distribution and software updating and installation and cross-platform barriers to developing educational software.
+Not only could we make the math an experience, but via the Web, save the distribution and cross-platform barriers to educational software.
 CourseWare made it possible to combine scientific research simulators, with a professor's teaching mission, at a cost affordable within grant budgets.

+DaisyBall is one of my most popular apps.
 My logo is a DaisyWorld daisy.